computorg/template-computo-R/README.md

 knitr kernel (R user) and [renv](https://rstudio.github.io/renv/articles/renv.html) to set-up the dependencies.
-**All important information about writing and preparing an article to be submitted to Computo, and related technicalities** are detailed [in the guidelines for authors](https://computo-journal.org/site/guidelines-authors.html).*
+For a detailed, step-by-step guide on preparing your article and submitting it to Computo, please consult the [guidelines for authors](https://computo-journal.org/site/guidelines-authors.html).*

 [![build and